Mental Health Emergency

 Get Immediate Help

-If you or someone you know is experiencing a mental health emergency or is in a life threatening situation, call 9-1-1 and say: “I’m calling about a mental health emergency and request a CIT (Crisis Intervention Trained) Officer.”
+If you or someone you know is experiencing a mental health emergency or is in a life-threatening situation, call or text 911 and say: “I’m calling/texting about a mental health emergency and request a CIT (Crisis Intervention Trained) Officer.”

 We all want to protect the people we love, but sometimes we cannot do it on our own.
-If a family member or friend is in a mental health crisis and at risk of harming themselves or others, call the police – even though you or your family member may be upset or afraid – to help ensure everyone’s safety.
-Below are guidelines on how to call 9-1-1 for a mental health emergency.
+If a family member or friend is in a mental health crisis call the crisis hotlines below, or if they are at risk of harming themselves or others, call the police—even though you or your family member may be upset or afraid—to help ensure everyone’s safety.
+Below are guidelines on how to call/text 9-1-1 for a mental health emergency.

-If you are concerned about someone who may be heading into a mental health crisis and need help, call:
+If you are concerned about someone who may be heading into a mental health crisis and needs help, call:

 - San Mateo Medical Center Psychiatric Emergency Services at 650-573-2662 for consultation